이미지 확대

 SEOUL, March 15 (AJP) - U.S. Defense Secretary Pete Hegseth will skip South Korea during his first official tour of the Indo-Pacific region.

-The next opportunity for high-level bilateral defense discussions appears to be the Shangri-La Dialogue security forum, scheduled for late May in Singapore.
+The next occasion for high-level bilateral defense discussions appears to be the Shangri-La Dialogue security forum, scheduled for late May in Singapore.

 Copyright ⓒ Aju Press All rights reserved.